Continuous-wave radar: Leakage

 Null and filter approaches must be used with bistatic radar, like semi-active radar homing, for practical reasons because side-lobes from the illumination radar will illuminate the environment in addition to the main-lobe illumination on the target.
 Similar constraints apply to ground-based CW radar.
 This adds cost.

 Interruption applies to cheap hand held mono-static radar systems (police radar and sporting goods).
-This is impractical for bistatic systems because of the cost and complexity associated with coordinating time with nuclear precision in two different locations.
+This is impractical for bistatic systems because of the cost and complexity associated with coordinating time with nanosecond precision in two different locations.

 The design constraint that drives this requirement is the dynamic range limitation of practical receiver components that include band pass filters that take time to settle out.

 Null

 The null approach takes two signals: